CyberGX/DockerCheatSheet/README.md

 -a : show All Containers
 -s : show Containers size
 -q : show only ContainerID
+-n 3 : just show 3 of Containers
 -f status=exited : show only container with exited status
 ```